SurendarNehru/slot/README.md

 ![HTML VALIDATOR](./valid.png)

 # RESULT
-The program for creating slot time table is completed successfully.
+The program for creating slot time table is completed successfully  .